Operation Coronado X: Vĩnh Long

 Operations south of Vĩnh Long continued until 5 February with Allied forces attempting to clear the area by pushing south against blocks of infantrymen inserted by helicopter.
 Intelligence indicated there was a VC battalion in the area.
 Company E, 3/60th Infantry, conducted airmobile search operations and Company A cleared the area near the Vĩnh Long Airfield.
 The 3/47th Infantry, operated east of the Rach Cai Cam River encountering several small VC units during the afternoon.
-Upon completion of the sweep, the infantry was loaded aboard ATCs and by 17:25 had returned to the Mobile Riverine Base. after eight days and nights of continuous movement and combat.
+Upon completion of the sweep, the infantry was loaded aboard ATCs and by 17:25 had returned to the Mobile Riverine Base after eight days and nights of continuous movement and combat.
 Company A, 3/60th Infantry, provided security for Vĩnh Long Airfield and Company C provided security for the Mobile Riverine Base and for the 3rd Battalion, 34th Artillery Regiment.

 On 6 February, in response to intelligence reports that the VC had succeeded in moving large forces southwest through the cordon around Vĩnh Long, Company B, 3/60th Infantry, departed the Mobile Riverine Base by boat in the early morning in an attempt to overtake the VC.
 The area to be searched was west of Vĩnh Long Airfield and south of National Highway 4.
 Company B made its first landing just south of the Highway 4 bridge over the Rach Cai Cam at 08:10.
 Popular Forces troops at a nearby outpost revealed that a large VC unit was in the woods and along the stream approximately 500m south of the bridge.
 Re-embarking, Company B commenced reconnaissance along the banks of the Rach Cai Cam to the south of the bridge.
 At 11:00 the lead element of Monitors and ASPBs received fire from automatic weapons, recoilless rifles and RPGs on both banks of the river.
 Company B, supported by artillery, gunships and fire from the river craft assaulted the west bank of the Rach Cai Cam just north of the area of the ambush and swept south.
-No VC were found and the company reembarked on the ATC's and continued along the stream, landing patrols at irregular intervals.
+No VC was found and the company reembarked on the ATCs and continued along the stream, landing patrols at irregular intervals.